 TGax editor: modify the text as shown:

 The size of the HE MU Exclusive Beamforming Report field depends on the values in the HE MIMO Control field.
 The HE MU Exclusive Beamforming Report field contains HE MU Exclusive Beamforming Report information or successive (possibly zero-length) portions thereof in the case of segmented HE compressed beamforming and CQI report (see 27.6.4 (Rules for generating segmented feedback)).
-HE MU Exclusive Beamforming Report information is included in the HE compressed beamforming and CQI report (in addition to HE Compressed Beamforming Report information) if the Feedback Type subfield in the HE MIMO Control field indicates MU.(#16723)
+HE MU Exclusive Beamforming Report information is included in the HE compressed beamforming and CQI report (in addition to HE Compressed Beamforming Report information) if the Feedback Type subfield in the HE MIMO Control field indicates MU.
+If the HE MIMO Control field contains a Disallowed Subchannel Bitmap subfield, then the HE MU Exclusive Beamforming Report field does not include information for tones that are included within 242-tone RUs that are indicated as disallowed by the bitmap. (#16723)

 No padding is present between ΔSNRk,i, in the HE MU Exclusive Beamforming Report field, even if they correspond to different subcarriers.
 The subset of subcarriers included is determined by the values of the RU Start Index, RU End Index, and Grouping subfields of the HE MIMO Control field.
 For each subcarrier included, the deviation in dB of the SNR of that subcarrier for each column of V relative to the average SNR of the corresponding space-time stream is computed using Equation (9-2).
-In Equation (9-2), k is the subcar-rier index in the range scidx(0), …, scidx(Ns  1). (#16723)
+In Equation (9-2), k is the subcar-rier index in the range scidx(0), …, scidx(Ns  1).
+In equation (9-2), the average SNR value is computed only for tones that are not indicated as disallowed by a Disallowed Subchannel Bitmap subfield, when it is present. (#16723)

 9.4.1.65 HE CQI-only Report field